-Japanese master photographer best known for his 40+ year collaboration with David Bowie
+Masayoshi Sukita is a Japanese master photographer best known for his 40+ year collaboration with David Bowie.

 After graduating high school, and a further two years at photography school, Sukita assisted an established photographer and entered the photographic division of an advertising agency in Osaka.
 Then in 1965 he moved to Tokyo, taking fashion photographs and filming TV commercials.
 He became a freelance photographer in 1970, the same year he married his wife Hiroko.

-We hosted Masayoshi Sukita's inaugural UK exhibition of David Bowie photographs from 22 March to 30 April 2013.
-Sukita-san's limited editions are still available to purchase after the exhibition.
-We have included images and size options below.
+We hosted Masayoshi Sukita’s inaugural UK exhibition of David Bowie photographs from 22 March to 30 April 2013.
+Sukita-san’s limited editions are available to purchase in a choice of sizes.